Best-of-Both-Worlds Fair-Share Allocations: Discussion

 An alternative BoBW result that one might consider is a result in which we replace the ex-post guarantee to be EFX.
-As every EFX allocation gives every agent a $\frac{n}{2n-1}$ fraction of her TPS {(see proof in Appendix~\ref{app:proofs})}, such a result will, in particular, strengthen our result and obtain the best possible TPS fraction of $\frac{n}{2n-1}$.
-A major hurdle in obtaining such a result is that EFX allocations are not known to always exist beyond 3 agents, so achieving EFX in the BoBW setting seems to be currently beyond reach.
+As every EFX allocation gives every agent a $\frac{n}{2n-1}$ fraction of her TPS {(see proof in Appendix~\ref{app:proofs})}, such a result will, in particular, strengthen our result and obtain the best possible TPS fraction of $\frac{n}{2n-1}$. {For two agents, running the standard cut-and-choose protocol with a random cutter gives a randomized allocation that is proportional ex-ante (which for two agents implies also EF ex-ante), and both EFX and MMS ex-post (and $2/3$-TPS).} A major hurdle in obtaining such a {combination of properties for arbitrarily many agents} is that EFX allocations are not known to always exist beyond 3 agents, so achieving EFX in the BoBW setting seems to be currently beyond reach.
 Moreover, \citet{plaut2020almost} showed that EFX conflicts with Pareto optimality\footnote{Their example for the additive case uses goods with zero values.
-Such examples are not known for instances with no zero value items.}, another important property that we wish to have, thus we cannot have an EFX-based BoBW result with Pareto optimality.
+Such examples are not known for instances with no zero-value items.}, another important property that we wish to have, thus we cannot have an EFX-based BoBW result with Pareto optimality.

 \OLD{Unlike Theorem~\ref{thm:Aziz20}, our Theorem~\ref{thm:BoB} does not offer an ex-post EF1 guarantee, and does not offer an ex-ante envy freeness guarantee. \mbc{need to tune this down: }Though we do not endorse envy freeness for its own sake (e.g., because it is not preserved under Pareto domination), we do appreciate that envy freeness and its variants are desirable properties, in the sense that they imply other properties that we do care about.
 In particular, envy freeness implies proportionality, and EFX implies a $\frac{n}{2n-1}$ fraction of the TPS.
 As Theorem~\ref{thm:BoB} already guarantees ex-ante proportionality, and moreover, every fractional proportional allocation Pareto dominates some envy free fractional allocation (the uniform fractional allocation of Proposition~\ref{pro:uniform}), we do not feel the need to add also an ex-ante envy freeness requirement to our results.
 Likewise, adding an EF1 ex-post property would not make the result stronger in our eyes, as we already achieve the Prop1 property that is implied by EF1.
 On the other hand, an ex-post EFX property seems desirable, as it would imply a $\frac{n}{2n-1}$ fraction of the TPS, a guarantee that we do not currently have.
 However, as EFX allocations are not known to always exist, achieving EFX in the BoBW setting seems to be currently beyond reach.
 Moreover, even if EFX allocations do always exist, ex-post EFX conflicts with other properties that we wish to have.